MaalyALkaraki/syllabus/node-db/week-16/sql1-intro.md

 ---
 ## Homework
 1. If you haven't completed all the exercises from this lesson then do that first.
+2. Study the build-hotel.sql and the other provided scripts used to create the sample database.
-2. In your browser go to https://www.w3schools.com/sql/default.asp and try the SQL tutorial.
+3. In your browser go to https://www.w3schools.com/sql/default.asp and try the SQL tutorial.
-3. Recap material that we have already covered but some topics will be new.
+4. Recap material that we have already covered but some topics will be new.
 Try to make sure you recap all we have done so far.
-4. Look at Insert, Update and Delete, Null values, Min and Max, Count, Avg, Sum, Joins and Inner Join.
+5. Look at Insert, Update and Delete, Null values, Min and Max, Count, Avg, Sum, Joins and Inner Join.
 If you have time please do look at other sections of the tutorial as well.

 After you have completed the w3schools tutorial parts mentioned above, use your knowledge to insert some new data into the room_types and rooms tables, as follows:

 1. Make a new room type of PENTHOUSE with a default rate of £185.00
 2. Add new rooms, 501 and 502 as room type PENTHOUSE and set the room rate of each to the default value (as in the new room type).
 3. Add a new room 503 as a PREMIER PLUS type similar to the other PREMIER PLUS rooms in the hotel.
 4. Update the rate for room 503 to 143.00 to reflect its improved views over the city.

 For extra credit you could try the following:

 5. Find the grand total revenue from all invoices and the average invoice total.
 6. How many invoices have not yet been paid and what is the total owed?
 7. Find the customer id, checkin and checkout dates for all unpaid invoices.

+---
+### End of Lesson